jungyoonmoon/generative-design-for-AM/README.md

 # A Generative Design Framework for Automated Feasible Design Generation and Design Decision-making in the Early Design Process for Additive Manufacturing
-A Generative Design Framework for Automated Feasible Design Generation and Design Decision-making in the Early Design Process for Additive Manufacturing
+This repository contains the codes for "A Generative Design Framework for Automated Feasible Design Generation and Design Decision-making in the Early Design Process for Additive Manufacturing" paper.

+#Decriptions for each folder
+<h1> Phase1.
+Design generation </h1> -